Energy2022

 DeltaClimeVT is managed by the Vermont Sustainable Jobs Fund (VSJF), a nonprofit organization committed to nurturing the sustainable development of Vermont’s economy.

-The Energy 2023 winner, selected through a peer-review process, is ProsumerGrid receiving a $25,000 non-equity prize.
-Three Burlington Electric Department pilot projects with Vermont utilities were also announced.
+The Energy 2024 winner, selected through a peer-review process, is Rock Rabbit receiving a $25,000 non-equity award.
+BED also awarded a pilot project Moduly.
+Additional Vermont companies and utilities are in talks with cohort companies to implement further pilot projects.
 Read the recap here.

 The companies